 Health Benefits of Carrots

 Contrary to popular belief, carrots cannot give you super-human vision.
-An urban legend about the orange-colored taproot got started in World War II, when the British success at gunning down Nazi bombers was attributed to the pilots' consumption of carrots.
+An urban legend about the orange-colored taproot got started in World War II, when the British success at gunning down Nazi bombers was attributed to the pilots’ consumption of carrots.
 Actually, their covert weapon was radar, not the favored vegetable of Bugs Bunny, but the carrot rumor served its purpose in protecting national security secrets.
-Nevertheless, the story touched off a carrot craze amongst the public.
-Though carrots won't give you Herculean vision, they do have considerable benefits for the eyes along with a bunch of other health advantages.
+Nevertheless, the story touched off a carrot craze among the public.

 First cultivated in Asian and Middle Eastern countries, the earliest carrots were not orange at all.
 They were typically purple or yellow.
 It wasn’t until the 1800s in Europe that the sweet orange carrot was developed and spread the world over during colonial times.
 Now scientists are returning to the rainbow hues of the common carrot’s ancestors to capture additional nutritional benefits.
 Researchers at the Agricultural Research Service are breeding yellow, dark orange, bright red and purple carrots in an effort to get the nation eating more carrots and a wider array of antioxidants.
 Yellow carrots contain xanthophylls, which also boost eye health; red carrots, like tomatoes, contain the cancer-fighter lycopene; and purple carrots have similar anthocyanins as eggplant.